 Step 10 continues with construction of the turret.
 First, you are instructed to assemble the three piece L55 gun barrel.
 It consists of a slide molded base, gun tube, and muzzle.
 As stated previously, there is no assembly of gun halves so there is no irritating and time consuming filling seams and sanding.
 Also shown in this step is building and installment of two four-piece modules on either side of the gun mantlet.
 There are additional sensor like devices above the smoke grenades.
 I would suspect that these are all components of the Missile Approach Warning System (MAWS) described in the introduction.
 Additional parts in this step include antennae on the rear of the turret.

 MAWS System with Gun Sight and Coaxial Machinegun

-Step 10 continues on the next page.
-In the continued step, the Commander's Independent Thermal Viewer (CITV), the heavy machine gun, a three pronged antenna, and equipment that is probably an infrared screening smoke grenade launcher are added.
+Step 11 concludes construction of the turret.
+Here, the Commander's Independent Thermal Viewer (CITV), the heavy machine gun, a three pronged antenna, and equipment that is probably an infrared screening smoke grenade launcher are added.
 The machine gun has a nice hollowed out barrel thus eliminating the necessity of doing it yourself.
+Step 11

 CITV and Commander's Machine Gun